foxkit-us/supergameherm/README.md

 may or may not work, but we presently make an effort.

 Tested platforms include Linux/x86, Linux/amd64, Linux/ppc32, FreeBSD/amd64,
-and Windows NT/x86.
+Windows 10/x64, and Windows NT/x86.
 Please report to us if your platform doesn't work or has missing functionality!

+Three frontends are supported at the moment: SDL2, libcaca, and win32.
+The code needed to support a new one is rather minimal and easy to write.
+Take a look at the null pseudo-frontend for an example.

 ### Technical portability notes
 Note we rely on a union of two uint8\_t's being equivalent to a uint16\_t in